fabxc/docs/content/docs/practices/instrumentation.md

 observed values, allowing you to calculate the average observed value (useful for latency, for example).
-Note that the number of observations (showing up in Prometheus as a time series with a `_count` suffix) is inherently a counter (as described above, it only goes up), while the sum of observations (showing up as a time series with a `_sum` suffix) is inherently a gauge (if a negative value is observed, it goes down).
+Note that the number of observations (showing up in Prometheus as a time series with a `_count` suffix) is inherently a counter (as described above, it only goes up).
+The sum of observations (showing up as a time series with a `_sum` suffix) behaves like a counter, too, as long as all observations are positive.
+Obviously, request durations or response sizes are always positive.
+In principle, however, summaries and histograms can be used to observe negative values (e.g. temperatures in centigrade).
+In that case, the sum of observations can go down, so you cannot apply `rate()` to it anymore, but you can still use it to calculate the average observation value.

 The essential difference is that summaries calculate streaming φ-quantiles on the client side and expose them, while histograms count observations in buckets